CONCERNED LAWYER FIGHTS TO DELIVER APPROPRIATE RESULTS

 A child support order has the force of law behind it.
 So, if an obligor does not pay, the obligee can use collection tools provided by the Tennessee Department of Human Services Child Support Program.
 When these administrative means fail, the obligee can go to court and file a motion of contempt.
 The court can then sanction the obligor for willful nonpayment, which can result in jail time.

-However, even though some obligors withhold child support payments deliberately, many cases of unpaid child support result from inability to pay.
+Some obligors withhold child support payments deliberately, but many cases of unpaid child support result from inability to pay.
+Often the truth behind a support arrearage may be a bit of unwilling mixed in with a dose of unable.
 Obligors may suffer an injury or illness that prevents them from working, or get laid off from their job.
 In these types of situations, the obligor should request a modification from the court.
-Modifications are available whenever an obligor has experienced a substantial change of circumstances, meaning they can show at least a 15 percent reduction in income.
-Obligors must understand that only the court can change a child support order, so informal agreements with the obligee change nothing.
-The obligee could go to court six or nine months after you made the informal agreement to reduce payments and ask the court to enforce the full amount.
+Modifications are available whenever an obligor has experienced a substantial change of circumstances, Obligors must understand that only the court can change a child support order, so informal (off the books) agreementswith the obligee change nothing.
+The obligee could go to court six or nine months, maybe even years after you made the informal agreement to reduce payments and ask the court to enforce the full amount.
 To protect yourself from further financial hardship, consult a family law attorney immediately and get the change in the order you need.

 If you are not living with your child’s other parent, child support is one of the most important factors affecting your financial future.
 WalshLaw provides honest counsel and zealous advocacy in pursuit of fair child support orders.
 To schedule a consultation, call 615-915-0760 or contact my Nashville office online.
 My office is located at 4535 Harding Pike, just west of White Bridge Pike and Woodmont Boulevard.